FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 24th October 2022.md

 of the importance of increasing awareness of the GMA Community Initiatives Grant supports and

-the GMA Special Projects funded through the Local Property Tax, so that people could see tangible--- 3
+the GMA Special Projects funded through the Local Property Tax, so that people could see tangible
+---
+3

 benefits from payment of their Local Property Tax.
 Members also highlighted the importance of